jgndev/jgndev/README.md

 ## 👨‍🚀 About:

-Building Software that solves a problem is my dream job.
+Building Software that solves interesting problems is my dream job.

 I love to learn something new and use my skills to build cool things.
 As a Maker personality type, I am happiest when building and improving things that solve a problem or do something useful.
 I'm currently focused on Data Structures and Algothrims, .NET deep dive and picking up some UI/UX.